erszcz/msc-thesis/dfly-multiboot.md

 of a PC (personal computer) just after power on when it is running in _real mode_.
-The real mode means that memory addresses are 20 bit wide which allows for addressing up to a 1MiB of memory.
+The real mode means that memory addresses are 20 bit wide which allows for addressing up to 1MiB of memory.
 This must be enough for all software running prior to the processor being switched to _protected mode_.

 The value of _instruction pointer_ register just after the boot up points